garrettboatman/ForTheWolf/README.md

 ## Getting Started

-First, clone, install, and then run the development server:
+Clone, install, and then run the development server:

 ```bash
 npm install